kparginos/faxnologs_update/README.md

 <p>

-2. To update to the latest container you need to do the following:
+2. To update to the latest version you need to do the following:

 * For the Windows Host run this command: